carlosmarchan/Handyman-AI---2/docs/technical-specifications.md

 4.  **`AppStage.PREVIEW`**:
     - **State:** `report` (via `latestReport` derived from `chatHistory`), `images`.
     - **Components:** `ReportPreview`.
     - **Logic:** The final, read-only view of the report.
-It uses `html2canvas` and `jspdf` to capture the rendered HTML and generate a PDF.
+It now includes UI controls for the user to select a 1, 2, or 3-column layout for the supporting photos.
+This layout choice is reflected in real-time in the preview and is used when generating the PDF via `html2canvas` and `jspdf`.

 ## 4. Component Architecture